 This is a message of faith in brick-and-mortar retail.

 But to be clear, I know things have been tough for many brands.

 But I’m a retail optimist, as is the team at FieldStack.
 We see a phoenix rising.
-A retail sector that is transforming and one that will emerge stronger across every channel.
+A retail sector that is transforming and will emerge stronger across every channel.
 A retail sector that knows how to prioritize the customer experience.
-A retail sector that needs brick and mortar.
+A retail sector that needs brick-and-mortar.

 1. Brick-and-mortar has been a cornerstone of successful retail through COVID.

 We’re all reading about how e-commerce has been thriving through the pandemic.
 According to Statista research, e-commerce platforms have enjoyed an “unprecedented global traffic increase between January 2019 and June 2020, surpassing even holiday season traffic peaks.
 Overall, retail websites generated almost 22 billion visits in June 2020, up from 16.07 billion global visits in January 2020.”

 But look more closely and we see that this wasn’t all pure-play e-commerce.
 Some of the most noteworthy winners in 2020 retail were those who offered an omnichannel shopping experience with seamless integration between e-commerce and brick-and-mortar, leveraging the strengths of each.

 Target has stood out for competing with Amazon for e-commerce market share.
 Yet 95% of Target’s sales came through its stores in late 2020.
 That includes in-store shopping, of course.
 It also includes website-enabled transactions such as buy online/pickup in-store, curbside pickup, same-day delivery, and regular e-commerce purchases fulfilled through each store.